 - More legal procedures are required.

 These are merely the 4 basic examples of the most popular types of biz structures.
-Within these basic forms of businesses are numerous “spinoff” entities.
+Therefore, within these basic forms of businesses are numerous “spinoff” entities.

 Consulting an accountant and/or attorney can provide additional details and advice.
 They can guide you on others that are more pertinent to your type of biz.
-Also check tips to help you deal successful with the IRS.
+Also, check tips to help you deal successfully with the IRS.
 After all, if you want profits you must know how much you will owe in taxes.